-In our opinion, it’s the second-best game ever created (after table tennis of course).
-Below we’re going to cover the rules of the illustrious game which is beer pong.
+In our opinion, it’s probably the second-best game ever created (after table tennis of course).
+Below we’ll take you through everything you need to know about the wonderful game that is beer pong.
+Let’s get started.

 How to play Beer Pong

 To win a game of Beer Pong one team has to eliminate all of the opposing team’s cups.
 You eliminate an opponent’s cup by successfully throwing a ping pong ball into it from the other end of the table.
 When none of the opposing team’s cups are left you win the game.

 The game is played be two teams, typically either 1v1 or 2v2 and is generally played on a ping pong table, or the longest table available.

 If you’re taking your pong seriously you can even buy a dedicated beer pong table.

 The game begins, by allowing the team that won the previous match to shoot first, or you play eye-to-eye to determine who shoots first.
 During the normal course of play, if both team members make a cup, they get “Roll-Backs”.
 Otherwise, it’s the next teams turn to shoot.